PIF

 Overview of timeline

 FSPs and Programmatic Approaches: Once a PIF/PFD is submitted it must be (a) technically cleared by the GEF Secretariat, and then (b) approved by the GEF Council through a Work Program (the work program consists of cleared and selected PIFs).
-GEF Council takes place biannually, although there are occasionally intersessionals that will take place to approve PIFs at a sooner interval. **Please note that PIFs are not always included in the next Work Program, depending on when the project was submitted and available funding.
+GEF Council takes place biannually. **Please note that the GEF CEO constitutes a Work Program subject to, among other things, resource availability.

-MSP: If submitting a PIF for a MSP, the PIF may be submitted by the WWF GEF Agency at any time for technical clearance by the GEF Secretariat, and subsequent CEO Endorsement approval.
+MSP: If submitting a PIF for a MSP, the PIF may be submitted by the WWF GEF Agency at any time for technical clearance by the GEF Secretariat, and subsequent CEO Approval.

 Responsibilities